timo-juhani/commands/NSO.md

 # NOTE: This may produce a long list of errors not related to the package being
 # developed.
 Those can be ignored.
 pyang looback.yang

+# Make
+cd ~/nso-run/packages/loopback/src
+make

+# Reload package in NSO
+# Required every time there is a change in YANG model
+packages reload
 ````

 ### Create XML Configuration Template